 Assuming your iPhone is locked in class or in a meeting, and you’re not being rude and texting everybody or playing games, you can also prevent Siri from launching on the Lock screen altogether by simply disabling Siri on the Lock screen.
 This way, there’s no chance of Siri accidentally opening up on the Lock screen and creating a bunch of ruckus in what would have been a quiet environment.

 This is also a very simple option to configure, and here’s how to do it:

-Step 1: Launch the Settings app and navigate to Passcode > Siri.
+Step 1: Launch the Settings app and navigate to Touch ID & Passcode > Siri.